 "You can't be a fair weather campaigner.
 I always say Democrats should campaign everywhere, and I guess -- slash -- in all conditions.
 That my new amendment to that expression," he said.

-A congressman from Maryland, Delaney has campaigned both the earliest and the most in Iowa, including Siouxland events, of any Democratic candidates.
+A former congressman from Maryland, Delaney has campaigned both the earliest and the most in Iowa, including Siouxland events, of any Democratic candidates.
 While 2019 has seen city appearances by likely candidates Elizabeth Warren and Kirsten Gillibrand in January, Delaney got moving in fall 2017 through Iowa, with 20 campaign swings by the end of 2018.

 Delaney said over his 15 months as a candidate, the national chief issues have changed.
 The prime issue people are talking about is the Mexican border wall for which Republican President Donald Trump sought $5 billion, and which led to a month-long partial government shutdown through last week.
 He said a wall barrier is a Trump "vanity project" that should not be built.

 Delaney said health care improvements remain a chief issue for Iowans.
 The congressman said he's highly concerned with rural community vitality, since many struggle to have flourishing business environments.

 Delaney said one plan to address that would require one-fourth of federal contractors to have half of their workers hailing from distressed areas.
 He also wants to double the amount of the Earned Income Tax Credit received by people living in distressed areas.

 Delaney said being first Democrat to work through Iowa in grassroots fashion will pay dividends, in a field he envisions could run from 10 to 15 presidential candidates.